Cable (character): Cable & Deadpool, Cable vol. 2

 After his solo series ended, Cable was paired with the mercenary Deadpool in a new ongoing series titled Cable & Deadpool.
-The series largely dealt with Cable's efforts to change the world for the better, including turning his old spaceship Greymalkin into the floating utopian island of Providence.
+The series largely dealt with Cable's efforts to change the world for the better, including turning his old spaceship Graymalkin into the floating utopian island of Providence.
 The first story arc of the series features a Cable who has learned to suppress his techno-organic virus to a nearly effortless degree, allowing him to access the better part of his vast psionic powers.
-He gains a power level similar to his Nate Grey counterpart from The Age of Apocalypse reality and tries to use them to force the people of the world to live in peace.
+He gains a power level similar to his Nate Grey counterpart from the Age of Apocalypse reality and tries to use them to force the people of the world to live in peace.

 Avengers: X-Sanction

 On July 27, 2011, Marvel announced at San Diego Comic-Con the return of Cable.
 The new project, originally titled as "Cable Reborn", was re-titled as Avengers: X-Sanction, written by Jeph Loeb and drawn by Ed McGuinness.
 The miniseries served as a lead-in to the Avengers vs. X-Men storyline beginning in April 2012.